jialeishen/Fun-Tools/README.md

 # Fun-With-Computer-Vision
-Interesting codes about computational vision
+Some simple but interesting codes about computational vision